 - 1. Configure the Test Setup.
-See "Configure a Scan" on page 4-6. - 2.
+See "Configure a Scan" on page 4-5. - 2.
 Set all channels to be scanned to ON.
 See "Set Channels to ON of OFF" in Chapter 3. - 3.
-Push SCAN MONITOR . - 4.
-Start the scan as follows: - For the Interval trigger type: Push F1 to start the scan.
+Push SCAN MONITOR. - 4.
+Start the scan as follows: - For the Interval trigger type: Push [1] to start the scan.
 The scan completes the amount of scan cycles set then automatically stops.
-At any time, push F2 again to stop the test or push F2 to pause the test.
-If automatic recording is set to OFF, push RECORD to record data. - For the External trigger type: Push to start the scan.
+At any time, push [1] again to stop the test or push [2] to pause the test.
+If automatic recording is set to OFF, push [ECORD] to record data. - For the External trigger type: Push E to start the scan.
 The scan is triggered by a low condition in the rear-panel Trig input.
 Once the low condition is detected, the scan sweep starts and runs as directed by the interval configuration.
 When the low condition that triggered the scan is removed, the Product will finish the scan in progress then stop and wait for next external trigger.

 - For the Alarm trigger type: The scan sweep is triggered by an alarm that has tripped.
 To do this, select the Alarm trigger type in the test setup and assign a channel to be a trigger.
 When the scan is started, the Product automatically starts to monitor the channel set as the trigger for a tripped alarm.
 Once an alarm is tripped, the scan sweep starts and runs as directed by the test setup.
 Scan sweeps will continue as long as the alarm is tripped.
 If the alarm is no longer tripped, the Product will finish the scan in progress then wait for next alarm trip. - a.
 Configure the applicable channel alarm as previously described. - b.
-Push SCAN then push to start the scan. - For the Manual trigger type: Push to start the scan.
+Push SCAN then push F1 to start the scan. - For the Manual trigger type: Push is to start the scan.
 The scan performs one scan cycle then stops.
-Push again to trigger another scan cycle.
-At any time, push again to stop the test or push to pause the test.
-If automatic recording is set to OFF, push to record data. - For the Automated Test trigger type: Push then push to start the test.
-The Product reads the setpoint information and automatically starts a scan sweep when the setpoint parameters (Setpoint, Tolerance, Stability, and Soaktime) are met.
-If the Control Source parameter is set to On and the Product is connected to an external temperature source, the Product sets the temperature without the need for the user to do so.
-The scan repeats for the amount of times set in the Scan Count setting at each setpoint.
+Push is again to trigger another scan cycle.
+At any time, push is again to stop the test or push is to pause the test.
+If automatic recording is set to OFF, push is to record data.